sunitamd/ny_mergers/README.md

 2019

-Measuring the impact of hospital mergers in New York State on quality of, access to, and disparities in health care for low-income populations.
+Measuring the impact of hospital mergers in New York State on quality of, access to, and disparities in healthcare for low-income populations.

 # Table of contents